ShreyVDesai/SupplyChainOptimization/Data_Pipeline/Checklist.md

 6. **Tracking and Logging**

-   - [ ] Integrate Python’s logging or Airflow’s built-in logging.
+   - [ ] Integrate Python's logging or Airflow's built-in logging.
    - [ ] Set up monitoring for anomalies and notifications for errors.

 7. **Data Schema & Statistics Generation**